ThomG1/MSP-1-Second-Test/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Artist page and Demo page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the full responsive navigation bar includes links to the Home page, Artist page and Demo page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

 - __The Logo__

   - Whilst part of the Navbar, it's important to highlight the logo on the left hand side.
-The logo contains the signature Replica Recordings image, flanked by two 'R' letters serving as both the quickest possible way for a user to identify the brand, and an eye-catching anchor at the top of the page that will return the user to the home page from any part of the site.
+The image contains the signature Replica Recordings image, serving as both the quickest possible way for a user to identify the brand, and an eye-catching anchor at the top of the page that will return the user to the home page from other parts of the site.

 - __The landing page image__